 If you stroll down Main Street in “The Capital of the World” 126 years after Theodore Friedman (Ted Lewis) was born, you’ll still see many of the same sights Ted saw as a youth.
 The building where Ted was born is still standing as is his father’s successful women’s fashion store Friedman’s Bazaar.
-Directly opposite was the Electric Nickelodeon at 207 West Main Street where Ted made his professional debut in 1906 singing to illustrated song slides.
+The Electric Nickelodeon was located at 207 West Main Street where Ted made his professional debut in 1906 singing to illustrated song slides.
 Down the street is the Metropolitan Theatre at 106 West Main Street.
 In the entry way you can still see a glimpse of the tin ceiling installed when the theatre opened around 1911.
 Ted performed there in 1911.
 This Vaudeville show will bring the memories of the performances from long ago back to the stage.

 To recreate this Vaudeville show it was necessary to search for scripts, orchestrations and illustrated songs.
 The Ted Lewis Museum unfortunately has little primary source information about Ted’s early career, apart from a few photos and interviews from later in life.
 We were lucky to obtain copies of 4 illustrated song slides from the Marnan Collection in Minneapolis.
 Illustrated songs originated in 1894 and had their heyday in the early 1900s at Nickelodeons across the US (aptly named because the admission was a five cents).
 Illustrated songs were a way for music publishers to introduce their newest songs to the public.
 Each slide was individually hand colored.
 The singer would sing the two verses and choruses and then the lyrics were projected on the screen and the audience would join in with the last chorus.
 We also selected three short silent films produced by Thomas Edison in 1905-6 that will be screened between the illustrated songs, just as they would have been at the Electric Nickelodeon.